 Despite what you might think, business and accounting fraud is much easier than you’d imagine.

 All you need is a duplicate invoice with a unique invoice number sent a week or two after the original.
 If no-one spots it, the invoice gets passed through and paid.

 If anyone questions it, just say it was a mistake.

-Duplicate invoices is also an increasing problem during the COVID-19 lockdown, as many suppliers are sending duplicate invoices as part of their credit control activities (presumably to shortcut the “we have not received it”) and many organisations are then processing these and paying them.
+Duplicate invoices is also an increasing problem during the COVID-19 lockdown, as many suppliers are sending duplicate invoices as part of their credit control activities (presumably to shortcut the “we have not received it”) and many organizations are then processing these and paying them.